dhrubojoutidas/git_workshop4_prac/README.md

 		○ Tags preserve the history of your work
-		○ Deleting unused branches keeps your project clean This is good Git hygiene — especially for team projects
+		○ Deleting unused branches keeps your project clean This is good Git hygiene — especially for team projects 1️⃣ This creates a permanent label so you can refer back to the work later.
+These tags are just names — archive/ is a naming convention to show they’re archived.
 -

 06 Tagging known commits